+Firm Financial Performance

+Revenue

-Firm Financial Performance Revenue Before we dive into the fees that merger advisors charge, let's set the context by looking at the overall financial health of their firms.
+Before we dive into the fees that merger advisors charge, let's set the context by looking at the overall financial health of their firms.

 Last year was a good one for middle-market investment bankers, with three-quarters of them saying their revenue increased or at least stayed steady.
 Firms with 21 or more employees were more likely to see revenue increases than smaller ones.
 Conditions were right for most firms to get deals done, and many of them, as we'll see, were able to compensate for higher operating costs by raising fees.
-Of firms that increased their fee levels, 59% said their revenue rose in 2023.
-Of firms that kept fees constant or lowered them, only 34% reported higher revenue.
-"Our M&A revenue was up in 2023 because we saw an increase in deal volume combined with improved outcomes from our fee negotiations with clients," said a Canadian investment banker.
+Of firms that increased their fee levels, 62% said their revenue rose in 2023.
+Of firms that kept fees constant or lowered them, only 30% reported higher revenue.
 The smaller firms we survey continue to outmaneuver their larger rivals, finding opportunities in any economic and global environment.
 In contrast to the growth reported by middle-market firms, overall merger volume declined in 2023, although at a slower pace than the steep falloff in 2022.
 True to form, last year, more than half of the advisors we surveyed said their revenue increased in 2022.
 How has your firm's revenue from mergers and acquisition fees in 2023 compared to 2022?